 Summer is the season for sweet cherries.
-My cherry and honey ricotta tart is the perfect dessert that is easy to make and delicious.
+This cherry puff pastry tart is the perfect dessert for a special occasion that is easy to make and delicious.

 For this dessert, I adapted it from my balsamic strawberry toasted crostini recipe.